sakaiproject/sakai/reference/library/src/webapp/skin/morpheus-master/README.md

 You can add your own file to the `morpheus-master/sass/theme` i.e. `_morpheus-my-university.scss`.
 You can add your custom variables to your `_morpheus-my-university.scss` to override the default variables in `morpheus-master/`.
 When you run `./sakai_compass_compile.rb` it  will create a `morpheus-my-university` directory and compile and copy the css to that directory.

+## TK Advanced: Using grunt for active development of Morpheus.